This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Create a daily routine.
 Eat meals at the same time each day.
 Go to sleep at the same time each night.
-Tell your caregiver if you have trouble sleeping.
+Tell your healthcare provider if you have trouble sleeping.

 - Reduce stress.
 Exercise regularly, or do other activities you enjoy.
 Make time to relax each day.
 Spend time with people and in places where you feel safe and at ease.

 - Set realistic goals.
-Your caregiver can help you develop short-term and long-term goals.
+Your healthcare provider can help you develop short-term and long-term goals.
 Break large tasks into small ones so you do not feel overwhelmed.

 Where can I find support and more information?